-We encourage you to thoroughly evaluate the background of any financial professional with whom you intend to do business-before you hand over your hard-earned cash.
+We encourage you to thoroughly evaluate the background of any investment professional with whom you intend to do business-before you hand over your hard-earned cash.

 It doesn't matter if you are a beginner or have been investing for many years, it's never too early or too late to start asking questions.
 It's almost impossible to ask a dumb question about how you are investing your money.
 Don't feel intimidated.
 Remember, it's your money at stake.
-You are paying for the assistance of a financial professional.

-A good financial professional will welcome your questions, no matter how basic.
-Financial professionals know that an educated client is an asset, not a liability.
+A good investment professional will welcome your questions, no matter how basic.
+Investment professionals know that an educated client is an asset, not a liability.
 They would rather answer your questions before you invest, than confront your anger and confusion later.
 In this brochure, you'll find some questions that you should ask about investment products, the people who sell those products, and the people who provide investment advice to you.
 We've also included some tips on how to monitor your investments and handle any problems.